Knowledge base

 Preamble

-- This redirection is usually automatic with standard configuration and installation.
+- This redirection is usually automatic with a standard configuration and installation.

 Manual redirection via .htaccess file